bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

-[[ Editor's note: I don't actually like the idea of using only one header type for differently-bound access tokens, but instead these values should somehow reflect the key binding types.
+[[ Editor's note: I don't actually like the idea of using only one header type for differently-bound access tokens.
+Perhaps instead these values should somehow reflect the key binding types.
 Maybe there can be multiple fields after the "GNAP" keyword using structured headers?
 Or a set of derived headers like GNAP-mtls?
-This might also be better as a separate specification, like OAuth 2. ]]
+This might also be better as a separate specification, like it was in OAuth 2. ]]

 # Binding Keys {#binding-keys}